FgBierwart/KOSTA-Toolbox/README.md

   choice = 'Taylor'; order_tayl = 5; c = [0.7;0.7];
 ```

+**Remark.** The polynomial approximation of the vector field is required for the validation step explain further.

 ### Construction of the Lyapunov function
 The construction of the Lyapunov function is done within two main steps: